Home » Metabolism » Metabolic Diet » Mineral Nutrients

 Enzymes are proteins that are needed by your body to perform normal functions and processes.
 An enzyme has a unique three-dimensional shape, which is needed for the enzyme to function properly.

 Enzymes also have a site that is active and will recognize and associate with certain substrate molecules.
 The enzyme forms with the substrate in the same way that your hand fits in a glove or a key fits into a lock.
 Every enzyme has only one specific substrate that it will attach to, and the shape of the enzyme is critical to this process.
 If the shape of the enzyme changes, it will no longer attach with the associated substrate.
-This be a problem because enzymes are responsible for catalyzing needed reactions in the body.
+This can be a problem because enzymes are responsible for catalyzing needed reactions in the body.
 The molecules of enzymes can be used repeatedly, and the molecules stay unchanged through the catalyst so that they can be used again.

 Coenzymes are organic substances that normally include a mineral or vitamin.
 These substances bind with a specific protein to build an enzyme system that is active.
 Coenzymes, also called cofactors, give the added help an enzyme needs to catalyze a reaction.
 Coenzymes assist in starting catalytic reactions because the enzyme cannot do it by itself.